Luxury Group Travel | 13 Days

 - Beautifully preserved 17th-century castle towns at Hagi and Matsue

 - Silver mining history and stay in a renovated samurai residence at Omori

 - Traditional fishing village culture and stay in a funaya (boathouse residence) at Ine

 - Regional dishes at small local eateries, multi-course kaiseki dinners, and more

-Travel along the remote northern coast of Western Honshu, a region few foreigners have experienced, with your trip leader, acclaimed travel writer and Japanophile, Don George.
+Travel along the remote northern coast of Western Honshu, a region few foreigners have experienced.

 Discover the classic architecture of feudal castle towns and traditional culture of rural villages, rescued from obscurity by tight-knit communities with an eye toward sustainability and renewal.
 Away from the modern development of major cities, Chugoku (middle country) reveals Japan’s history and continuity, as even today, fishermen, chefs, and artisans still practice techniques passed down through generations.
 This unusual adventure reveals an unexplored corner of Japan and introduces the people dedicated to preserving the history and culture of the region.

 After a night in modern Osaka, depart by shinkansen, speeding towards historic Western Honshu and stepping into a slower pace Explore geological wonders and dramatic scenery on the Akiyoshidai Plateau and along the jagged coast of the Sea of Japan.

 Stroll 17th-century samurai and merchant residences in the historic castle town of Hagi and see Hagi-yaki pottery made at its source Sample local foods and learn about washi paper-making.

 In the historic UNESCO-listed Iwami Ginzan silver-mining region, the town of Omori reveals beautifully restored architecture and magical evenings spent in a classic samurai residence, complete with traditional Japanese dinners.